-- 3. The Authority recommends that the applications for Demonstration Licence and Experimental Licence should be processed and the licence should be granted within a maximum period of 15 days and 30 days respectively.
-This time period should be declared at the portal as well as in Citizen's Charter.
-(Para 2.16) - 4.
-The Authority recommends that the validity period of the Experimental (radiating) Licence should initially be six months, extendable by another six months.
+3. The Authority recommends that the applications for Demonstration Licence and Experimental Licence should be processed and the licence should be granted within a maximum period of 15 days and 30 days respectively.
+This time period should be declared on the portal as well as in Citizen's Charter.
+(Para 2.16)

+- 4. The Authority recommends that the validity period of the Experimental (radiating) Licence should initially be six months, extendable by another six months.
 (Para 2.18) - 5.
-The Authority recommends that: - a) When any merger proposal of companies as filed before the Tribunal is notified, representation/ objection, if any, by the Licensor on such scheme has to be made within 30 days.
-The Licensor should use this window of 30 days to file objections, if any, for the merger of licences also.
-DoT should spell out a definite timeline, not exceeding 30 days post NCLT approval, for providing written approval to transfer/merger of licences by the Licensor and it should be made a part of the M&A Guidelines.

-- b) The current provisions of M&A guidelines do not define a red-line for the market share of resultant entity in a service area.
-Therefore, DoT should define a cap on the permissible market share of the merging entities taken together; beyond which merger proposal should not be accepted. - c) If a transferor company holds a part of spectrum, which (4.4 MHz/2.5 MHz) has been assigned against the entry fee paid, the merged entity should be liable to pay the differential amount for the spectrum assigned against the entry fee paid by the transferor company from the date of written approval by DoT.
+The Authority recommends that: - a) When the Licensor is notified about the merger proposal of companies as filed before the Tribunal, it should file objections, if any, for the merger of licences also during the stipulated window of 30 days.
+Do't should spell out a definite timeline, not exceeding 30 days post NCLT approval, for providing written approval to transfer/merger of licences by the Licensor and it should be made a part of Do't's M&A Guidelines. - b) If the merger results in excess spectrum holding beyond permissible spectrum cap, the resultant entity should be given an option to either surrender or trade its spectrum holding, within the stipulated period of one year.
+The Authority is of the view that Clause 3(L) of DoT's M&A guidelines should be amended accordingly. - c) If a transferor company holds a part of spectrum, which (4.4 MHz/2.5 MHz) has been assigned against the entry fee paid, the transferee company/ resultant entity should be liable to pay the differential amount for the spectrum assigned against the entry fee paid by the transferor company from the date of written approval of transfer/merger of licences by DoT.